 “Business or leisure?”
 It’s a question that’s been asked a million times at hotel check-in desks, car rentals, and airline ticket counters all over the US and the world: “Are you traveling for business or leisure?”
 Fun or work?
 Now there’s a new answer: bleisure.

-Otherwise known as a “bizcation” or “workcation,” bleisure is a growing trend in the travel world where business travelers tack on a few extra days at the beginning or end of a business trip for some “me time.”
+Otherwise known as a “bizcation” or “workcation,” bleisure travel is a growing trend where business travelers tack on a few extra days at the beginning or end of a business trip for some “me time.”
 These extra days can be used to explore the destination more, relax and recharge, or just have a slow day or two to catch up on work.

 There are several reasons bleisure travel is starting to take off.
 First is the type of travelers making these trips: millennials.
 Growing in power and numbers in the workforce, the millennial generation is traveling more for business and going on more business trips than past generations, taking an average of 7.4 trips a year.